adhirajb1109/blogfolio/src/content/posts/fixing-democracy-in-india-through-digitalisation.md

 ### History of Democracy

 The initial form of democracy which came into existence in Athens, Greece, was direct democracy.
-Each year 500 names were chosen from all the citizens of ancient Athens.
-Those 500 citizens had to actively serve in the government for one year.
-During that year, they were responsible for making new laws and controlled all parts of the political process.
 When a new law was proposed, all the citizens of Athens had the opportunity to vote on it.
 To vote, citizens had to attend the assembly on the day the vote took place.
 This form of government is called direct democracy as all the citizens were directly involved in making new laws and essentially determining their future.

 ### Modern Democracy